riparuk/frog-jump-game/README.md

 Types of monsters/coins and their values. small(10), medium(20), large(30).

-box position limit from number 0 to 499.
+Monster is initialized by Negatif(-1,-2,-3) and Coin is initialized by Positif(1,2,3) box position limit from number 0 to 499.

 The game will end when the player's score changes to a negative value (minus) or the player has reached the last square (square 499).